 2018 "Dasempre del Pozzo Buono"

-For our Marche Shipment we were looking for a great expression of another native grape, Lacrima di Morro d'Alba.
-This grape variety is still not very popular in the US, but it can make some great wines.
-During our visit to Vinitaly 2018 we had the chance to try some excellent ones, but we really loved "Dasempre del Pozzo Buono" from Vicari.
+For our Marche Shipment we were looking for a great expression of another native grape, Lacrima (from Morro d'Alba).
+Although this grape variety is still not very popular in the US, it can make delightful wines.
+During our visit to Vinitaly 2018 in Verona, we had the chance to try many great ones, but we really loved "Dasempre del Pozzo Buono" by Vicari.
 We met Vico and Valentina, the two young siblings, who own and manage the winery.
-We especially related to them because they are young entrepreneur's like us, making it all the more special to feature them in our Wine Club.
-Normally we buy directly from the winery in Italy and import to the US, but Vicari was already imported by a really small importer in Southern California.
-Because of "exclusivity reasons", we couldn't import the wine directly, so we bought it from the distributor in California.
+We especially related to them because they are young entrepreneur's like ourselves.
+This made it all the more special to feature them in our Wine Club.
+Normally we buy our wines directly from the winery in Italy and import to the US, but Vicari was already imported by a really small importer in Southern California who distributes to some restaurants.
+Due to "exclusivity reasons", we couldn't import the wine directly, so we bought it from the distributor.
 Nonetheless, we are extremely excited to introduce them to you!

 2018 "Dasempre del Pozzo Buono" Lacrima di Morro d'Alba DOC by Vicari